Sustainable Agriculture

 Our work in sustainable agriculture

-The programme has been running for three years and continues to support 1.5 million acres, more than 22,000 fields and over 1,800 growers.
+The programme has been in place since 2019 and continues to support 1.5 million acres, more than 17,000 fields and over 1,400 growers.

 Reflecting on the first results from our Corn Sustainable Agriculture programme with TRUTERRA LLC